Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Excess Risk Bounds for Conceptual Output Perturbation Method

-The upper bounds for $\JJ$ (non-ERM) above are the first known for this wide class, apart from the upper bound $O\left(LR \left(\pe\right)\right)$ given by extending the exponential mechanism of \cite{bst14} for $\GG, ~ \delta = 0$, which, to the best of our knowledge, does not improve under additional smoothness assumptions.
-The excess risk lower bounds established in \cite{bst14} for $\GGE$ also hold for $\JJE$ (and are tight, since their hard instance is smooth).
-Recall these lower bounds are $\Omega\left(LR \min\left\{1, \pen\right\}\right)$ for $\delta = 0$ and $\Omega\left(LR \min\left\{1, \frac{\sqrt{d}}{\epsilon n}\right\}\right)$ for $\delta = o(\frac{1}{n}).$ Apart from these, which apply automatically to $\JJ,$ but are likely loose, there are no known lower bounds for the general class $\JJ,$ so it is an open question whether the upper bounds stated above are (nearly) optimal.
 For $\JJE,$ there are a few existing differentially private algorithms (see \cref{table:ERM delta = 0} and \cref{table: ERM delta > 0}) besides the ones for $\GGE$ (e.g. \cite{bst14}, as discussed in \cref{subsection 2.4 convex lip}) which automatically apply.
 Among these methods that have practical implementation methods and reasonable runtime bounds (i.e. excluding the exponential mechanism) and apply to all functions in $\JJE$, our method gives the tightest excess risk bounds for $\JJE$ when $\delta = 0$.
 For $\delta = 0$, the objective perturbation mechanism of \cite{chaud2011} is differentially private only for a strict subclass of $\JJE$ and (namely, functions in $\JJE$ satisfying the restrictive rank-one hessian assumption $\rank(\nabla^2 f(w,x)) \leq 1$ everywhere) but gives excess risk $\widetilde{O}\left(LR \left(\pen\right)\right)$ for $\delta = 0,$ nearly matching the lower bound in the non-trivial parameter regime.
 Their method is purely conceptual, with no practical implementation process or runtime bounds.
-Excess risk bounds in \cite{chaud2011} are proved only for linear classifiers (but may be extendable to other functions with rank-one hessian by following arguments from \cite{kifer2012}). \cite{kifer2012} establishes nearly optimal excess risk bounds of $\widetilde{O}\left(LR \left(\pen\right)\right)$ for rank-one hessian functions in $\JJE$ when $\delta > 0$ via objective perturbation.
+Excess risk bounds in \cite{chaud2011} are proved only for linear classifiers. \cite{kifer2012} establishes nearly optimal excess risk bounds of $\widetilde{O}\left(LR \left(\pen\right)\right)$ for rank-one hessian GLM functions in $\JJE$ when $\delta > 0$ via objective perturbation.
 They also do not provide a practical implementation procedure or runtime bounds.
-For $\delta > 0,$ the noisy SVRG method of \cite{wang2017} results in excess risk of $\widetilde{O}\left(LR \left(\frac{\sqrt{d} \log\left(\frac{1}{\delta}\right)}{\epsilon n}\right)\right),$ making it the tightest known bound in this setting (and essentially matching the non-smooth risk bound of \cite{bst14}, but achieving it in faster runtime).
+For $\delta > 0,$ the noisy SVRG method of \cite{wang2017} results in excess risk of $\widetilde{O}\left(LR \left(\frac{\sqrt{d} \log\left(\frac{1}{\delta}\right)}{\varepsilon n}\right)\right),$ making it the tightest known bound in this setting (and essentially matching the non-smooth risk bound of \cite{bst14}, but achieving it in faster runtime).
 However, their results require $\beta$ to be sufficiently large \footnote{This is stated explicitly as an assumption in \cite[Thoerem 4.4]{wang2017} and is also needed in order to guarantee their method is differentially private, by Theorem 4.3 in their work and the choices of algorithmic parameters if $\delta \ll 1.$}.
 Therefore, if $\beta$ is small, our method may be the most practical alternative for $\JJE, ~\delta > 0.$